claudioperez/OpenSeesRT/SRC/README.md

 </dd>

 <dt><a href="./modelbuilder"><code>modelbuilder</code></a></dt>
-<dd>contains ModelBuilder class and some others. the
+<dd>contains ModelBuilder class and some others.
+Subdircetory `tcl` containts the TclModelBuilder.
-        subdirectory triangle contains TrianglePlaneStress class and the subdirectory Triangle contains J. Shewchucks triangle code.

-        subdircetory tcl containts the TclModelBuilder.

 </dd>